-On 23 March 2018, the Company's extraordinary general meeting resolved to grant an authority to the Board of Directors to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate nominal amount of GBP 104,068.
+On 6 June 2018, the Company's annual general meeting resolved to grant an authority to the Board of Directors to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate nominal amount of GBP 100,100.
 The authority will expire at the conclusion of the next annual general meeting of the Company, save that the Company may, before such expiry, make an offer or agreement which would or might require shares to be allotted and the directors may allot shares in pursuance of such offer or agreement notwithstanding that the authority conferred by that resolution has expired.

-As of the date of this Prospectus, the Board of Directors has not allotted any shares or granted any rights pursuant to the authorisation.
-As described in Section 15.3, the Board of Directors approved the Subsequent Offering and resolved the issuance of the shares in the Subsequent Offering in accordance with the authority.
-As of the date of this Prospectus, GBP 94,968 is the remaining amount under the authority.
+The Board of Directors approved the Private Placement completed on 11 March 2019 and resolved the issuance of the Private Placement Shares in accordance with the authority.
+Following the Private Placement, GBP 64,025 was the remaining amount under the authority.
+This amount is also the remaining amount under the authority as of the date of the Prospectus.